Modeling and Analysis of Land-to-Ship Maritime Wireless Channels at 5.8 GHz: Conclusions

 \section{Conclusions}

-This paper has presented characterizations of land-to-ship maritime wireless channels at 5.8 GHz.
+This paper has analyzed land-to-ship maritime wireless channels at 5.8 GHz, uncovering fundamental distinctions from terrestrial channels, such as multi-timescale fading (including SWIFT fading), channel sparsity, and pronounced environmental sensitivity.
+A series of models have been developed to comprehensively characterize the channel.
 First, we have proposed a new large-scale path loss model, i.e., the dual-slope CI-MTR model, that enjoys solid physical foundation, low complexity, high accuracy, and good adaptability over a vast range of distances and different sea states.
 It is observed that windy sea environments arouse higher deviation in large-scale path loss.
 Second, the concept of SWIFT fading has been presented, and the proposed SWIFT fading model can align with measured data, particularly for small movements of the antenna.
-Third, unlike most terrestrial scenarios where Rician fading can well depict the small-scale fading, asymmetric Laplace distribution is effective under calm sea conditions, while the TWDP model better captures the bimodality of fading behavior under adverse sea conditions.
+Third, unlike most terrestrial scenarios where Rician fading can well depict the small-scale fading, the asymmetric Laplace distribution is effective under calm sea conditions, while the TWDP model better captures the bimodality of fading behavior under adverse sea conditions.
 Furthermore, quantitative analysis based on the Gini index implies that the maritime propagation scenario possesses a higher degree of sparsity compared with typical terrestrial counterparts.
+These findings advance the understanding of maritime propagation, offering valuable insights for system design in dynamic oceanic environments.

-The following aspects may be considered for future work: \begin{itemize} \item Conducting channel measurements and modeling across diverse sea areas to generalize current findings. \item Collecting more channel data and vessel motion status concurrently to enhance the SWIFT fading model. \item Performing extended-bandwidth channel measurements to experimentally validate the channel sparsity analysis. \end{itemize}
+While the aforementioned models are validated for 5.8 GHz, their generalizability to other frequency bands or maritime environments remains an open question.
+Additionally, this study is limited to the specific sea states, ship type, and carrier bandwidth.
+Therefore, the following aspects may be considered for future work: \begin{itemize} \item Conducting channel measurements and modeling across diverse sea areas and frequency bands to generalize current findings. \item Collecting more channel data and vessel motion status concurrently to enhance the SWIFT fading model. \item Performing extended-bandwidth channel measurements to experimentally validate the channel sparsity analysis. \end{itemize}